Welcome to The Platinum Board

 Projected matchup: No. 1 Georgia vs. No. 2 Ohio State

 Three consecutive national championships for the Bulldogs?
-Kirby Smart's squad has to beat the Buckeyes again to do it.
-These two squads are stacked and if Ohio State can get through a challenging Big Ten schedule with one loss or fewer, we expect the selection committee to put the Buckeyes back in a semifinal setting.
+Kirby Smart's squad has to beat the Buttguys again to do it.
+These two squads are stacked and if Ohio State can get through a challenging Big Ten schedule with one loss or fewer, we expect the selection committee to put the Buttguys back in a semifinal setting.
 Carson Beck against Kyle McCord in this quarterback matchup would be intriguing, along with Ryan Day trying to become the next first-time national championship-winning head coach.